amrusnak/DoGANa/README.md

 ***Note**: The code in this project borrows heavily from the [PyTorch implementation of CUT](https://github.com/taesungp/contrastive-unpaired-translation)*

 The purpose of this project is to transform the different ways we visualize Venice.
-We propose four implementations in this project:
+We propose three implementations in this project:

 - Photorealistic Venice:
   - Monochrome drawings/paintings -> photos (model name: `bwPhotoF`)